Can your landlord take your stuff?

 Table of contents

-This article tells you what your landlord must do with any personal property you leave behind when you move or are evicted.
+This resource tells you what your landlord must do with any personal property you leave behind when you move or are evicted.

 Do you speak French?